Woza Albert!

-Woza Albert! ("Come Albert!") is a satirical South African political play written by Percy Mtwa, Mbongeni Ngema, and Barney Simon in 1981.
+Woza Albert! ("Come Albert!") is a satirical South African political play written by Percy Mtwa, Mbongeni Ngema, and Barney Simon in 1981 and first performed at the Market Theatre in Johannesburg.
 The play is a two-man show that contains 26 vignettes.

 The play imagines the second coming of Jesus Christ during the apartheid-era as experienced by a variety of black South Africans.
-Written as a piece of protest theater, Woza Albert! sought to confront the inequalities and oppression of apartheid South Africa.
+Written as a piece of protest theatre, Woza Albert! sought to confront the inequalities and oppression of apartheid in South Africa.
 Woza Albert! was turned into a film and is a prime example of Workshop Theatre movement in South Africa and became one of the most produced South African plays within South Africa and internationally.
-The play is highly praised for its use of humor and ability to illuminate and critique the systematic oppression of black South Africans under the apartheid regime.
+The play is highly praised for its use of humour and ability to illuminate and critique the systematic oppression of black South Africans under the apartheid regime.